Injured on the Job; Now What?

 The PCP may elect to give you therapy if the injury is not very severe, or they may make a referral to a specialist, like an orthopedist or a neurologist if it is more severe.
 Sometimes the referral may not be given until the PCP sends you for an MRI scan and that scan reveals something torn or broken.

 Understand that in the workers' compensation system, the insurance company gets to choose your doctor.
 There are exceptions to this rule, but for the most part, you will be seeing a physician chosen by the insurance company and paid by the insurance company.
-Unfortunately, that colors a lot of the doctors' opinion and, oftentimes, they will say things that insurance company wants to hear.
+Unfortunately, that colors a lot of the doctors' opinion and, oftentimes, they will say things the insurance company wants to hear.
 They may release you back to work with no restrictions despite you still being in pain.
 Sometimes they can be manipulated by the insurance company to say that your problems are pre-existing in nature and not your job's responsibility.

 If you do not agree with what your doctor says or are dissatisfied with his treatment, you are entitled to a one-time change of doctor during the case - but understand that even that doctor is chosen by the insurance company.

 If you are beginning to suspect that the odds are stacked against you from the moment that you are hurt, you are right.
 The work comp statute is very much in the favor of your employer and the insurance company.
 This is why you need someone like myself who knows all the ways we can use the law to your advantage.
 If you hire me, Adam Baron, to represent you, rest assured I will use all my many years of knowledge in getting the system to benefit you, not the insurance company.